arush-gupta/arush-gupta.github.io/_pages/about.md

 Hi there!
 Thank you for visiting my webpage.
 This page is under construction.

-Here is a [video](https://www.youtube.com/watch?v=w1ot30trtZY) of me explaining why you should consider a switch to the interdisciplinary dual degree programme at IIT Bombay.
+Here is a [video](https://www.youtube.com/watch?v=w1ot30trtZY) of me explaining why you should consider a switch to the interdisciplinary dual degree programme (IDDDP) at IIT Bombay, if you wish to pursue research outside of your "host" department.